-But what is happening when the habit becomes too powerful and when we cannot stop them, even though we know we should?
+But what is happening when the habit becomes too powerful and when we cannot stop it, even though we know we should?
 How are we kept locked in?

 The answer is that a powerful combination of strong emotions is leading to actions that are fixing pathways in the brain.
 This is what is so well explained in The Biology of Desire by Marc Lewis.
 Marc Lewis is focusing on powerful addictions which can destroy lives.
 But there are some great lessons for us all – to understand what drives us and to get control and live better lives.